 Give Them Space

 How large is the bedroom?
-In addition to bunk beds, trundle beds like this one save space.
+Like bunk beds, trundle beds can save space.
 With trundle beds, one bed is stored under the other, giving you flexibility and more room to play.
 Many models also feature storage for added functionality and convenience.

 Test and Retest